matomo-org/developer-documentation/docs/getting-started-part-3.md

         );
         $data->applyQueuedFilters();

-        // read the setting value that contains the column value to aggregate on
+        // read the setting value that contains the column value to aggregate by
         $settings = new Settings('MyPlugin');
         $columnName = $settings->realtimeReportDimension->getValue();